SVG MASTERS T20 CRICKET OPENING RESULTS - NBC SVG

 Teachers Co-operative Credit Union North East Masters 108 for 2 off 9-overs; Deighton Butler 35 not out, Harvey Pope 33 not out, Winsbert Springer 23.

-However, at the Buccament Bay Playing Field, the Royal St. Vincent and the Grenadines Police Force Masters defeated General Hardware Pastures Masters by 36 runs.
+At the Buccament Playing Field, the Royal St. Vincent and the Grenadines Police Force Masters defeated General Hardware Pastures Masters by 36 runs.

 Scores: the Royal St. Vincent and the Grenadines Police Force Masters 151 for 7 off 20-overs; Trevor “BUJU” Bailey 63, Elmore Alexander 30, Gosnel Cupid 24; Ardon Hall 3 for 43, Josh Abraham 2 for 37.